 - 2 Red chilies seeds removed and roughly chopped

-- ½ tsp Cumin seeds jeera
+- ½ teaspoon Cumin seeds jeera

 - 2 large Garlic cloves sliced thinly